Church of Iceland: Modern era

 The constitution of 1874 guarantees religious freedom, but the constitution also specifies that the "Evangelical Lutheran Church is a national church and as such it is protected and supported by the State."
 This provision was retained in the constitution of the Republic of Iceland of 1944.
 Around the start of the 20th century, the church legislation was reformed, parish councils were established and the congregations gained the right to elect their pastors.
 A new translation of the Bible was printed in 1912, and revised in 1981.
 The most recent translation of the Bible was published in 2007 by the Icelandic Bible Society.
 In the early 20th century, liberal theology was introduced in Iceland, causing great theological strife between liberal and conservative adherents.
 Textual criticism of the Scriptures and radical theological liberalism was quite influential in the Department of Theology within the newly founded University of Iceland.
 Spiritism and theosophical writings were also influential in intellectual circles.
 Opposed to this were the inner mission, the YMCA/YWCA, and missionary societies with a pietistic leadership.
 This conflict marred church life in the country well into the 1960s.

 At the start of the 20th century, two Lutheran free churches were founded, based on the same confessions as the national church and using the same liturgy and hymnal, but structurally and financially independent.
 Earlier, Roman Catholic priests and nuns had established missions and founded hospitals.
 In the early decades of the 20th century Seventh Day Adventist and Pentecostal missions were quite successful.

 Until the 20th century, most Icelanders were rural farmers and fishermen who enjoyed a traditional lifestyle.
 The church was a part of this way of life, with prayers and devotions in every home and everyday life influenced by religious customs.
 Modern social upheavals have brought with them problems for the church in Iceland.
 Iceland is a modern and highly urbanized society, highly secularized with increasing pluralism of belief.

 About 62% of the population belong to the Evangelical Lutheran Church of Iceland and over 90% of the populace belong to Christian churches.
 Nine out of 10 children are baptised in their first year, more than 90% of adolescents are confirmed, 85% are married in the church and 99% of funerals take place in the church.
 Regular Sunday morning worshippers are a much lower percentage of the population, even though church festivals and special events frequently draw large crowds.

 In 2000, the Icelandic people celebrated the millennium of Christianity in Iceland.
 In a 2004 Gallup poll of Icelanders, 51% of respondents described themselves as "religious".

-Ordination of women and blessing of same-sex marriages are allowed while allowing individual priests to not go against their conscience is discussed.
+Beliefs

+Marriage

+A 2008 resolution allows local churches to decide about blessings of same-sex unions.

+A 2015 resolution ruled that priests cannot refuse blessings of same-sex marriage.